-Orion is price/quality regulated via a revenue cap and as such Orion's revenue line is regulated/set by the Commerce Commission.
-This revenue setting process is done in 5-year blocks and FY25 is the last year of the current 5-year block (April 2020 to March 2025).
-The Commerce Commission is in the process of resetting our revenue along with quality targets (along with the other price/quality regulated Electricity Distribution Business (EDBs) for the period from 1 April 2025.
-This process won't be concluded until late calendar year 2024/early calendar year 2025 and as such our financial forecasts from 1 April 2025 are highly uncertain.
+Orion is price/quality regulated via a revenue cap and as such Orion's line revenue is set by the Commerce Commission.
+This revenue setting process is done in 5-year blocks and FY26 is the first year of the current 5-year block (April 2025 to March 2030).
+The Commerce Commission has reset our revenue along with quality targets (along with the other price/quality regulated Electricity Distribution Business (EDBs)) for the period from 1 April 2025.

-In building up our forecast numbers for the upcoming regulatory period (5-year block) of April 2026 to March 2030, we have modelled assuming that Orion's revenue is reset in accordance with the Default Price-quality Path (DPP) mechanism that applies to all EDBs unless an EDB's revenue and quality standards are set via a Customised Price-quality Path (CPP).
-The option of applying for a CPP is under active consideration by Orion Board and Management to improve outcomes for stakeholders.
-If a CPP is applied for - this is a multi-year multi-million-dollar application process and will mean that at least 1 or 2 years of the default pricing applies until Orion's revenue and quality standards are reset via a CPP.
+The option of applying for a Customised Price Path (CPP) is under active consideration by Orion's Board and management to improve outcomes for stakeholders.
+If we make a CPP application, it is a multi-year, multi-million dollar process and will mean that two years of the default pricing applies until Orion's revenue and quality standards are reset via a CPP.